Davao Global Township

 Davao Global Township (DGT) is a 23-hectare, under-construction master-planned development and central business district located in Matina, Davao City, Philippines.
 Cebu Landmasters, a Cebu-based real-estate developer, is the company currently responsible for the development of the business district, and is the first township ever developed by Cebu Landmasters in partnership with Davao's Villa-Abrille clan.

 History

 Prior its construction, Davao Global Township was the site of the former Matina Golf Club.
 The 18-hectare golf course was bought by the Francisco Villa-Abrille in 1912, and the golf course opened in 1950.
 In 2018, Cebu Landmasters broke ground of the 23-hectare business district.
 The project for the township was divided into several phases, on which the first phase will include an office tower, two residential towers, retail buildings, a Cineplex mall, and a convention center covering a 93,000-square meter area.
 Cebu Landmasters planned to pour in ₱10 billion for the project.

 Developments

+The view of Davao Global Township as of 2026.